In this post, you’re going to learn an efficient calisthenics warm-up routine that you can use every day.

 To do calisthenics effectively, you need healthy wrists.
 This is especially important for push-up and handstand exercises.

-The best way to mobilize the wrist are wrist circle variations.
+The best way to mobilize the wrist is wrist circle variations.

 Here are three ways to do it: